Logo Futurismo

 Climate Change

-Climate change and global warming are major threats to the health of our oceans.
-These changes in oceanographic conditions clearly affect baleen whales, as many marine species.
-For instance, it influences their distribution, the timing of migration and prey availability.
-This could lead to shifts in foraging behaviour, nutritional stress, and compromise their reproduction.
+Climate change and global warming are significant threats to the health of our oceans.
+These changes in oceanographic conditions clearly affect baleen whales, as many marine species do.
+For instance, it influences their distribution, the timing of migration, and prey availability.
+This could lead to shifts in foraging behavior, nutritional stress, and compromise their reproduction.

-Despite the considerable decrease of fin whale deaths since the end of whaling and the fast recovery of fin whales populations, they are still very vulnerable to anthropogenic threats.
+Despite the considerable decrease in fin whale deaths since the end of whaling and the fast recovery of fin whale populations, they are still very vulnerable to anthropogenic threats.
 It is necessary to continue to study this species.
 This allows us to fully understand the effects of fishing activity, marine traffic, and climate change to protect these gentle giants.

 David Rodrigues | Fin whale spotted from our RIB boat close to Ponta Delgada